gabrielecrawford/education-assignment/terraform-getting-started.md

 # Getting Started with Terraform

-Terraform is the most popular langauge for defining and provisioning infrastructure as code (IaC).
+Terraform is HashiCorp's code tool, it allows to define and provision infrastructure as code (IaC).

-To install Terraform, simply visit [Terraform.io](https://www.terraform.io/downloads.html) and download the compressed binary application executable file deliverable for your platform, machine or environment on which you like to run code and do development.
+To install Terraform, visit [Terraform.io](https://www.terraform.io/downloads.html) and download the appropriate file for your system.

-With Terraform installed, let's dive right into it and start creating some infrastructure.
+With Terraform installed, you can now create infrastructure as code (IaC).

-Most guys find it easiest to create a new directory on there local machine and create Terraform configuration code inside it.
+Create a directory named `terraform-demo`

 ```shell
 $ mkdir terraform-demo
 $ cd terraform-demo
 ```

-Next, create a file for your Terraform configuration code.
+In the working directory, create a file named `main.tf`

 ```shell
 $ touch main.tf
 ```

-Paste the following lines into the file.
+Paste the below Terraform configuration and save the file.

 ```hcl
 terraform {